All dogs are smart. Yet no matter what breed you choose, there’s always the potential for further doggy training.

 In addition to how a dog performs, motivation also differs between breeds.

 You’ll find some breeds perform well because they simply love to please.
-Others, on the other hand, display winning behaviors because they simply love to get a job done.
+Others display winning behaviors because they simply love to get a job done.

 Three Types of Dog Intelligence

 To better clarify and measure how smart a dog truly is, Coren, a professor of canine psychology at the University of British Columbia, classified intelligence into three separate categories.

 First is instinctive intelligence.
 This includes a dog’s instinctive abilities such as sheepherding or guarding.